HD60Hz/squad-lab1-store/README.md

 Now that we installed our environment and of course activated the virtual one...
 Shall we create a Hello Word program ?

-Start by creating a ```main.py``` in your project directory (root) with content:
+Start by creating a ```main.py``` in your project directory (root) with this content :
 ```python
 print("HELLO WORLD")
 ```
-Then run command:
+Then run the command :
 ```shell
 python main.py
 ```
 Result:
 > HELLO WORLD

-Do you remember the package we installed as an example: cowsay
-Let's try using it to say "Hello World"
+Do you remember the package we installed as an example : cowsay Let's try using it to say "Hello World"

-Change your ```main.py``` content to:
+Change your ```main.py``` content to :
 ```python
 import cowsay

 cowsay.tux("Hello World")
 ```
 Result:
 > Traceback (most recent call last):
 > File "\<stdin\>", line 1, in \<module\>
 > ModuleNotFoundError: No module named 'cowsay'

 Ooops ... as said earlier the package was installed in the global python package directory before we created and activated our venv...
 This means that we need to reinstall it again in our venv python package directory

 *You should know how to do it yourself by now*